 Whereas the young Dunmore is presented as with the explosive verb ‘jump’, the old is seemingly plagued with illnesses.
 She focuses on the semantics of injury: ‘spoiled’, ‘scars’, ‘bad back’, ‘bruised foot’ all presenting a weakened version of the poet.
 This stalk difference between the two characters is driven through these contrasting descriptions.

-It is within the fourth stanza where Dunmore presents the unbridgeable divide between the two selves.
+Moreover, in this stanza, Dunmore presents the unbridgeable divide between the two selves.
 Until now the poet has been frequently using the pronoun ‘we’ to connect the two identities.
 Although indeed connective, the poem is only in one direction, the younger self does not reply.
 This splintering of identity comes to fruition here, with the employment of the condition ‘I’d’ showing the difference.
 Although she wishes things could be one way, Dunmore knows they are different people.
 The conditional tense highness this sense of sorrow here, with the desire falling away blindly.

 This stanza is bitter, Dunmore acknowledges the truth of the matter here.
 They ‘have nothing in common’, she dissociates from the happy child, retracting into herself.
 The shift in pronouns illustrates the change.
 ‘We’ splits into ‘I’ and ‘you’, this is a poem of two pieces that no longer fit together.

 The shortest line is shocking after the revelation of her giving up on the connection between her two identities.
 Following ‘then’, the blankness is a moment of silence within the poem.
 It’s almost as if Dunmore takes a moment to mourn everything she has lost before turning to go.

-To My Nine-Year-Old Self returns again to explore the sense of childhood adventure.
-Yet, within this image there is now a sense of division.
+Yet, within the image present in this stanza, there is now a sense of division.
 The ‘tree’ where Dunmore played has been ‘long buried in housing’.
-There is not only a sense of mental division, but now physical distance between the two identities.
+There is not only a sense of mental division but now the physical distance between the two identities.
 Dunmore can’t even recreate her moments of happiness, this childhood chapter of bliss is over.

-The poem is one of connection and division, with Dunmore mourning the impossibility of returning to her happy childhood.
+In this way, ‘To My Nine-Year-Old Self’ is one of connection and division, with Dunmore mourning the impossibility of returning to her happy childhood.